Cosmetology Continuing Education Schools in Arkansas

 Currently, no continuing education hours are required to renew your cosmetology license in Arkansas, but CEUs are always recommended to stay current in the industry.

 Enhancing your skills is always one of the best ways to improve your salary and career picture.
 When there are more techniques that you can use, more products you can apply, more skills you can bring to your salon, you have a better chance of getting that higher-paying position, or earning that raise.
 Learning the newest technique may also make the demand for your services higher among repeat and new customers.
-According to statistics by O*Net, the salary outlook for individuals choosing a career as hairdresser or cosmetologist is expected to be good between 2012 and 2022, with estimated growth in demand for people in this field to increase between 8% and 14%.
-The median salary for hairdressers and cosmetologists in Arkansas was $20,500 in 2013 (www.onetonline.org/link/summary/39-5012.00).
+The salary outlook for individuals choosing a career as hairdresser or cosmetologist is expected to be good between 2016 and 2026, with estimated growth in demand for people in this field to increase by 10%.
+The average salary for hairdressers and cosmetologists in Arkansas is $24,740.
 With added experience and the addition of new skills, your income is likely to increase considerably.
 And some of the latest techniques, like the new anti-frizz techniques, command fees as high as $250 to $350 dollars.

 Most cosmetologists in Arkansas wear a variety of hats in their professional lives.
 You work with many kinds of individuals from different backgrounds and with differing beauty needs.
 You perform a variety of different services during a typical day including hair cutting and styling, permanent waves and hair straightening procedures, and coloring and highlighting, and more.
 You may offer other services as well, such as nail or skin care, or help with various aspects of running the salon or spa.
 In between clients, you are cleaning and tidying your work station, and making sure it is fresh and attractive for your next client.
 The good news about continuing education is that you can work it into your schedule when and where your schedule permits.
 Some salons strongly encourage its cosmetologists to take continuing education credits, and are willing to grant time off for courses and programs.
 You can take them on your days off, or after your business hours.
 Whatever you do, improving your skills by taking continuing education courses is a step that can have a big pay-off for you in new clients and increased salary potential.